alfredbrannare/automagic-foodtracker-backend/docs/system_documentation/use_cases/meal_use-cases.md

 - The meal exists and belongs to the user.

 **Main Flow:**
-1. Frontend sends a `DELETE /meals/{id}` request.
+1. Frontend sends a `DELETE /api/meals/{id}` request.
 2. Backend validates JWT and ownership.
-3. Backend deletes the meal record.
+3. Backend deletes the meal.
+If meal is from storage: Backend updates storage's consumed weight.
 4. Backend returns success confirmation.

 **Postconditions:**
-- Meal record is removed from the database.
+- Meal is removed from the database.
 - Daily nutrition totals are updated.

 **Alternative / Exception Flows:**
 - Meal not found → return `404 Not Found`.
 - User not owner → return `403 Forbidden`.

-**Related Use Cases:**
-- Log Meal from Storage
-- View Daily Nutrition

 ---